Anupam-dagar/baileys/docs/response.md

     "totalCount": 1
   },
   "data": {
-    // JSON structure of the provided struct
+    // JSON structure of the provided struct or is a list of JSON structure of the provided struct basis the type of api called.
   },
 }
 ```